Clinical & Community Impact

 • Cardiovascular and brain vitality

-• Daily habits that support real life
+• Everyday habits that support real life

-• Food as nourishment — not restriction
+• Food as nourishment, not restriction

 • Hope, resilience, and joy